Krismilek/SARAs/README.md

 TPC-DS is a benchmark for decision support systems that models several common aspects of decision support, including queries and data maintenance.
 It is used to measure the analytical performance of big data products.

 For more usage instructions, see `tpcds/README.md`.

+# How to Simulate Digital Signatures and HMAC？

+Our experiment uses RSA signatures.
+To simplify the experiment, a 512-bit key is used, and the generated signature is stored in base64 encoding.
+For HMAC, a random 512-bit key is generated, and the hash function used is sha512.
+How to use it?
+Firstly, copy `record/enc_int_ops.cpp`, then paste to `HEDB/src/privacy_zone/enc_ops/enc_int_ops.cpp`.
+Finally, recompile the HEDB project.

+**Note**: Please modify the file paths involved in the code as needed.